sethbrasile/PiFire/01-index.md

 * Pellet Level Sensor Support
 	* VL53L0X Time of Flight Sensor
 	* HCSR04 Ultrasonic Sensor
-* Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_
+* Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_ (NOTE: Due to the large amount of architectural changes in v1.5.0, the Android App update is still in development.
+The current version of PiFire has implemented a compatibility layer so that it doesn't break compatibility with the current Android App.
+If you have a non-standard probe setup or more than two food probes, you may see issues.
+There may still be bugs, so please do submit issues on GitHub if you experience any.)
 * NEW!
 Recipes / Recipe Mode - Integrated recipe creation and a new mode for developing a recipe 'program' that will control the grill for you and follow the recipe that was programmed.
 * NEW!
 Updated and re-written dashboards.
 The dashboard has been refreshed with a new look.
 New 'basic' and 'default' dashboards.
 If you are technically inclined, you can even develop your own dashboard.
 * NEW!
 Control panel everywhere!
 Allow your control panel to be displayed on almost all pages in PiFire.